Safety & Advisory Committees

 Animal Care Committee

 The UBC Animal Care Committee (ACC) is mandated to safeguard the welfare of animals involved in research and teaching at UBC and at all affiliated locations.
-For more information please visit the Animal Care Committee website through the Office of Research Services.
+For more information, please visit the Animal Care Committee page through the Office of Research Services..

 Development Review Committee